 - Our staff will arrange a date for you to view the available plans and indicate to us which copies you require if you do not view the plans within 5 working days of the arranged viewing date, a new application will be necessary.

-- The standard fee is £102.
+- The standard fee is £150.
 Please note that the provision of copies of plans will incur an additional fee based on the size and number of copies required.
-Cheques should be made payable to Glasgow City Council or alternatively, payment can be made by BACs payment using the undernoted details:
+Payment can be made by BACS payment using the undernoted details: